OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Shibuya is home to the famous crossing, an endless network of bars and some of the best shopping on the globe.
+Shibuya is home to the famous crossing, said to be the busiest pedestrian crossing in the world.
+But there’s also a vast network of bars and some of the best shopping on the planet.
 The best way to experience it all is by staying right in the eye of the storm.
 The area boasts a large, eclectic selection of hotels, but which one is best for you?

 One of the newest players on Tokyo’s contemporary hotel scene, Trunk Hotel is much more than just a place to rest.
-Situated right on the doorstep of Harajuku’s fashion-forward Cat Street and a ten-minute stroll from Shibuya Crossing, it’s in the middle of all the action, but tucked far enough off the main thoroughfare to provide some peace and quiet.
+Situated right on the doorstep of Harajuku’s fashion-forward Cat Street and a 10-minute stroll from Shibuya Crossing, it’s in the middle of all the action, but tucked far enough off the main thoroughfare to provide some peace and quiet.
 The hotel features its own Trunk brand convenience store, a sprawling outdoor deck and a lobby that is a popular co-working space by day and by night transforms into a sleek cocktail bar.

 Sitting on the Harajuku corner of Shibuya, Hotel Koé is much more than just a hotel.
 It’s also an arts hub, live music space, bar, café, restaurant, co-working hub and retail store.
 It was founded by the apparel company Stripe, which is why it’s practically overflowing with street-style cool.
 The hotel features 10 rooms in total, of different sizes ranging from S to XL, each of them designed with an appreciation for elegant minimalism.
-Keep an eye out when visiting, though, as this place is full of surprises.
+Keep an eye out when visiting, as this place is full of surprises.
 One particular surprise is the check-in desk, which some nights transforms into a DJ booth manned by Masaya Kuroki of fashion and music label Maison Kitsuné.

-Great for exploring the city by foot, Shibuya Hotel EN is just a five-minute walk to the 109 Building and Shibuya Crossing, and a 10-minute walk the sugary pink streets of Harajuku’s Takeshita Street.
+Great for exploring the city on foot, Shibuya Hotel EN is just a five-minute walk to the 109 Building and Shibuya Crossing, and a 10-minute walk the sugary pink streets of Harajuku’s Takeshita Street.
 There are countless bars and restaurants surrounding the hotel.
-However, if you’re too tired to go any further after a day of exploring, you’ll find an intimate, inspired bistro on-site serving up Japanese black wagyu beef, lamb chops, langoustines, sautéed foie gras and fresh fish daily.
+However, if you’re too tired to go any further after a day of exploring, you’ll find an intimate, inspired on-site bistro serving up Japanese black wagyu beef, lamb chops, langoustines, sautéed foie gras and fresh fish daily.

 If location is your number one priority, then Hotel Mets Shibuya is definitely your list topper.
 Owned by the JR train company, this impressive complex is located just a few minutes by foot from Shibuya Crossing but is far enough away from the dead centre to avoid all the traffic.
-Here you can expect spacious rooms, affordable prices and excellent on-site dining.
+Here, you can expect spacious rooms, affordable prices and excellent on-site dining.
 If you’re chasing a no-fuss stay that ticks all the boxes, this is it.